 Don’t be afraid to cough!
 It is a quality sign

 It’s normal to cough, and in fact, premium olive oils are often characterized as one-cough, two-cough or three-cough oil.
-The more coughing, the more the polyphenols and the better the oil!
+The more coughing, the more the polyphenol rich olive oil and the better the oil!

 Taste Analysis Outcome